 CLASS 10345 - PHOTOGRAPHY IDEA/ EDUCATIONAL DISPLAY

 An exhibit that demonstrates learning about photography that does not fit into any previous photography class.
-This class includes photos printed on canvas, fabric, ceramic, etc. as part of an educational display showing learning about printing techniques, display, merchandising, etc.
+This class may include educational displays about printing, processing, editing, marketing, branding, merchandising, etc., as it relates to photography.